-The Minister of Water Affairs and Forestry, Ms Lindiwe Hendricks, proclaimed the first 21 champion trees as protected under the National Forests Act, 1998 in the Government Gazette in December 2006.
-These individual and groups of trees were shortlisted by a panel of experts from a list of proposed trees considered to be of national conservation importance.
+Individual and groups of trees were shortlisted as champion trees by a panel of experts from a list of proposed trees considered to be of national conservation importance and deserving national importance.
 Among the listed trees are:

-- the famous Tsitsikamma Big Tree along the Garden Route - the Post Office Milkwood Tree of Mossel Bay - the Sagole baobab in Limpopo (one of the two largest trees in South Africa) - camphor trees planted at Vergelegen Estate three centuries ago.
+- the famous Tsitsikamma big tree along the Garden Route - the Post Office milkwood tree of Mossel Bay - the Sagole baobab in Limpopo (one of the two largest trees in South Africa) - camphor trees planted at Vergelegen Estate in the Western Cape three centuries ago.